G: Butts Giraud

 The newbie had quickly become a mainstay of the UK scene and achieved the highlight of his wrestling career when facing Steve Viedor at Kensington’s Royal Albert Hall.
 Butts recalls:

 “I was awestruck as I entered the magnificent Royal Albert Hall.
 My opponent was Steve Viedor but I must confess that in back-to-canvas moments my mind wandered as I admired the magnificent ceiling of the rotunda.
 I thought to myself that here was little Richard, whose mom called him Butts because of the way he rolled around like a button at birth, in the world’s premier wrestling venue with a magnificent view of a ceiling like that of the Sistine Chapel!”

 It was, however, Butts’ very final two 1980 bouts against World Champion Wayne Bridges, one of which was televised from Solihull, Birmigham, that ensured the friendship of a lifetime.
 Butts now remains in contact with Wayne and his wife Sarah, and hopes to meet up with his erstwhile foe one day soon.

 Butts wrestled all over the world during his eleven-year career, and reduced his appearances to a part-time basis in the late seventies to allow time for study.

-Between UK trips Butts managed to become world belly-flops champion, left, but thereby hangs another tale.
-He went on to have a successful career as an educationalist, then made it in business.
-You can imagine that such a versatile fellow will never retire, and at the time of writing in 2012, Butts remains CEO of the Dogs Ear T-Shirt company.
+Between UK trips Butts managed to become world belly-flops champion, but thereby hangs another tale.
+He went on to have a successful career as an educationalist, then made it in business owner of The Dogs Ear T-Shirt company.
 In all these ventures, Butts has been supported by his wife, Peggy.